CPM Ads: Underrated MoneyMaker

 I had the same problem with my old problem with my old blog – I was not making revenue with it although I had the traffic and subscribers.
 By the way, nice post.

-Comment by Hugo Santos
+3. Hugo Santos says

 you had a large leaderboard?
 If it paid well why don’t you have it anymore?